sunfounder/euler-kit/docs/source/pyproject/python_start/introduction_micropython.rst

 1.1 Introduction of MicroPython
 ======================================

+MicroPython is a software implementation of a programming language largely compatible with Python 3, written in C, that is optimized to run on a microcontroller.[3][4]

-MicroPython is a full Python compiler and runtime that runs on the microcontroller's hardware like Raspberry Pi Pico.
-The user is presented with an interactive prompt (the REPL) to excute supported commands immediately.
+MicroPython consists of a Python compiler to bytecode and a runtime interpreter of that bytecode.
+The user is presented with an interactive prompt (the REPL) to execute supported commands immediately.
 Included are a selection of core Python libraries; MicroPython includes modules which give the programmer access to low-level hardware.

 * Reference: `MicroPython - Wikipedia <https://en.wikipedia.org/wiki/MicroPython>`_

 The Story Starts Here
 --------------------------------

-Everything changed in 2013 when Damien George launched a crowdfunding campaign (Kickstarter).
+Things changed in 2013 when Damien George launched a crowdfunding campaign (Kickstarter).

 Damien was an undergraduate student at Cambridge University and an avid robotics programmer.
 He wanted to reduce the world of Python from a gigabyte machine to a kilobyte.
 His Kickstarter campaign was to support his development while he turned his proof of concept into a finished implementation.

 MicroPython is supported by a diverse Pythonista community that has a keen interest in seeing the project succeed.

-In addition to testing and supporting the code base, the developers provided tutorials, code libraries, and hardware ports, making the project far more than Damien could have done alone.
+Apart from testing and supporting the code base, the developers provided tutorials, code libraries, and hardware porting, so Damien was able to focus on other aspects of the project.

 * Reference: `realpython <https://realpython.com/micropython/>`_